boardroom-inc/documentation/docs/boardroom-dashboard/for-daos/discussions.md

 ---
-description: '[Under Construction] This section is currently being built.'
+description: 'The Discussions Page surfaces an embedded version of a DAO's Discourse'
 ---

 # 🗣 Discussions Page

-The Discussions page surfaces a embedded version of a DAO's Discourse

 ![](<../../../.gitbook/assets/image (17).png>)